 Sources of Omega 3 Fatty Acids

 Initially, omega-3 fatty acids were extracted from oily fishes like salmon, mackerel, trout, and other oily fishes.
 You might be under suspicion whether to consume them for they may be contaminated by mercury; if that’s the case, then you can opt for fish oil supplements although many local brands and unlabeled fish oil capsules may contain traces of mercury which is extremely harmful to us.

 But what if you’re a strict vegetarian or a vegan?
 Don’t worry; you too have good options for omega-3 fatty acids and enjoy the benefits of omega 3.

 Flaxseed oil supplements can be used as a substitute to fish oil supplements for omega-3 fatty acids.
 These days, even because of the fear of mercury contamination in fish, people are opting for flax seed oil.

 It’s the richest vegetarian source of omega-3 (ALA) fatty acids, though there are some other food sources like walnuts, canola oil, and soybean oil, olive oil, Pumpkin seeds, Hemp seeds, Whole grains etc.,

 ALA from Flaxseed oil gets converted into EPA and DHA in the process of metabolism in the liver.
 One tablespoon of flax seed oil gives you about 700mg of EPA and DHA.

 Health Benefits of Omega 3 Fatty Acids from Flaxseed Oil

-Healthy young adults can improve their working memory by increasing their omega-3 fatty acids intake.
-(University of Pittsburgh, published in PLOS one).
+Healthy young adults can improve their working memory by increasing their omega-3 fatty acids intake. (the University of Pittsburgh, published in PLOS One).